 Management Commitment and Policy Question 1.
-Does the company acknowledge farm animal welfare as a busin issue? ess Rationale Acknowledging farm animal welfare as a business issue is an important first step towards implementing a comprehensive approach to farm animal welfare management.
-It is good practi for food companies to identify whether and why farm animal we is a relevant issue for the business.
+Does the company acknowledge farm animal welfare as a busine issue? ess Rationale Acknowledging farm animal welfare as a business issue is an important first step towards implementing a comprehensive approach to farm animal welfare management.
+It is good practifor food companies to identify whether and why farm animal well is a relevant issue for the business.
 Scoring No evidence that farm animal welfare is regarded as a relevant business issue.
 0 Farm animal welfare is identified as a relevant business issue.
-10 (Max Score 10) Explanatory Notes This question was looking for an acknowledgement by the pa company that farm animal welfare is a business issue.
-Companies that acknowledged farm animal welfare as a bus issue and/or set out the reasons why farm animal might be a business issue (e.g. because of public or customer concerns, security and sustainability of supply, cost) were awarded the maximum points.
-The score did not take account of the specific reasons advan The score did not take account of the importance assigned b companies to farm animal welfare (e.g. relative to other corporate responsibility issues).
-The importance assigned by siness iced.
+10 (Max Score 10) Explanatory Notes This question was looking for an acknowledgement by the parent company that farm animal welfare is a business issue.
+Companies that acknowledged farm animal welfare as a business issue and/or set out the reasons why farm animal might be a business issue (e.g. because of public or customer concerns, security and sustainability of supply, cost) were awarded the maximum points.